George Greig

-George Greig (13 April 1871 – 22 November 1940) was a Scottish businessman, local politician and football player and manager.
+George Greig (13 April 1871 – 22 November 1940) was a Scottish businessman, politician and football player and manager.
 He was manager of Dundee United from 1936 to 1938.

 Early life

 Greig was born in Dundee on 13 April 1871.
 He served an apprenticeship as a painter before going to work in London.

 Football career

 Greig was a first team player for local club Lochee Athletic at the age of 14.
 After moving to London, he played professionally for Old St Stephen's in the Southern League from 1894 to 1898.

 In March 1936 he saved Dundee United from almost inevitable bankruptcy.
 Seven months later he sacked veteran manager Jimmy Brownlie and took over himself as director-manager.
 This arrangement lasted a year and a half before Greig resigned in March 1938.

 Business career

 Greig ran a wholesale tobacconists business in Dundee for around twenty years.
 His other business interests included a cinema in the Broughty Ferry area of Dundee and a restaurant in St Andrews.